MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-3.md

 ---

+### Summary of the Twitter Space

+The best way to handle "**tricky non-technical interview questions**" is to be well prepared.
+Research the company you are applying for, keep your answers succinct and on topic, and make sure you are also prepared to ask your own questions.

+Make sure you always shine a positive light on yourself and do not bad-talk past or current colleagues.

+Show enthusiasm about working for them, demonstrate how your skill will benefit their company, and tactfully explain why you are leaving your current job.

+---

 ### Community Highlights

 In this section of the article, I'm showcasing the work of fellow JavaScriptmas coders from the community!